-- The Youth Leadership Board will meet once a month.
+- The Youth Leadership Advisory Board will meet once a month.
 Meetings will be open to sponsors, parents of participants and past and present Leadership participants in Adult and Future Leadership alumni.

-YOUTH LEADERSHIP BOARD OF DIRECTORS
+YOUTH LEADERSHIP ADVISORY BOARD

-Renee Branham, Chairman, Anderson County Schools
+Renee Branham, Past Chair, Anderson County Schools

 Mary Tuskan, Secretary, Clinton High School